Is Coffee Acidic?

 The pH level of coffee varies depending on many factors, but is normally right around 5 – about as acidic as a banana.

 You can make coffee less acidic by simply adding milk.
-The calcium in milk neutralizes some of the acids in the coffee, and many love the way it smooths out the flavor of a cup of coffee.
+The calcium in milk neutralizes some of the acids in the coffee, and many love the way it smooths out the flavour of a cup of coffee.
 Milk works particularly well in dark-roast coffee, which is typically lower in acidity to begin with.

 - Aroma and flavour: Composition of coffee.
 (2015, October 02).
 Retrieved May 23, 2019, from https://www.coffeeandhealth.org/all-about-coffee/aroma-and-flavour-composition-of-coffee